Bai Baihe: Career

 Bai topped the list of "Highest Grossing Actresses in China" for 2015, after having ranked 2nd in 2013.
 Variety describes her as the "pretty girl next door with decent acting chops and good comic timing".

 In 2016, Bai starred alongside Chen Kun in crime caper film Chongqing Hot Pot.
 The film received acclaim and positive word-of-mouth, grossing 152 million yuan in four days.
 She then featured in romance film I Belonged to You, which broke box office sales record for mainland-produced romance films.

 In 2017, Bai starred in action cop thriller The Missing, directed by Xu Jinglei.
 The same year, she filmed two television productions - medical drama Surgeons and the romance series Only Side by Side with You.

 In 2018, Bai reprised her role in the sequel of Monster Hunt.
 The film set the record for the highest box office day for a single market.

 The same year, she starred in First Night Nerves, a women-centric film directed by Stanley Kwan.

 In 2019, Bai starred in the drama film A City Called Macau, adapted from Geling Yan's novel of the same name and directed by Li Shaohong.
 Bai was nominated for the Best Actress award at the Golden Rooster Awards for her performance.
 The same year, she starred in the drama film Begin, Again.

-She is set to star in the romance comedy film A Boyfriend for My Girlfriend alongside Wu Xiubo.
+She starred in the 2019 romantic comedy film A Boyfriend for My Girlfriend alongside Wu Xiubo.

 Personal life

-Bai Baihe was married to actor/singer Chen Yufan on December 26, 2006.
+Bai was married to singer and actor Chen Yufan on 26 December 2006.
 They first met while appearing in a Chinese romantic comedy television series Bloom of Youth in 2004.
-Their son, Chen Shengtong, was born on January 19, 2008.

-On April 16, 2017, Bai Baihe announced that they divorced at the end of 2015.
+Their son was born on 19 January 2008.
+On 16 April 2017, Bai announced that they had divorced at the end of 2015.